Intercalation of Base Analogs

 base pair.
 This introduces a frameshift mutation.

 Ethidium bromide (EtBr ) is widely used in molecular biology as a specific dye for staining DNA: the intercalated molecule fluoresces on exposure to ultraviolet light.
 EtBr may be incorporated into electrophoretic gels, or the gel may be stained after running.
-In Bio2250 labs, care should always be taken not to expose oneself to either gels or buffer containing EtBr.
+In Biol2250 labs, care should always be taken to avoid direct exposure either to gels or buffer that contains EtBr.